 Despite its name, the Classic Apple Martini is not the Appletini or the traditional Apple Martini but rather a variation of it.
 A traditional Apple martini uses Cointreau as one of the ingredients which is substituted by dry vermouth in this recipe.

-What gives the drink the name is its similarity to the Classic Vodka Martini, which uses Vodka and dry vermouth.
+What gives the drink the name is its similarity to the Classic Vodka Martini, which also uses Vodka and dry vermouth.
 This recipe essentially adds a shot of the Calvados to the traditional Vodka martini to make the Classic Apple Martini.
 The name Classic Vodka Martini probably comes from the fact that dry vermouth is an ingredient of the classic gin and vodka martini.

 - 3 shots of Vodka